JackyGu1042/CarND-Vehicle-Detection/writeup_Huaxin.md

 hist_feat_2 = True # Histogram features on or off
 hog_feat_2 = True # HOG features on or off
 ```
-I used to use `color_space = 'RGB`, although majority of video works well, but the tree shadow would always effect the result.
-So according to reviewer's suggestion , I use `YUV` to try, which could solve this problem.
-But when I use `YUV`, sometime cannot find the black car, so finally I combine two method.
+I used to use `color_space = 'RGB'`, although majority of video works well, but the tree shadow would always effect the result.
+So according to reviewer's suggestion , I use `'YUV'` to try, which could solve this problem.
+But when I use `'YUV'`, sometime cannot find the black car, so finally I combine two method.

 ![alt text][image2]